Kudaes/Eclipse/README.md

 In case you want to embed the modified manifest file in the resulting Eclipse executable, you can use MT once again (I recommend to avoid using resource ID 1):

-	C:\Temp> mt.exe -manifest "C:\Temp\fakecmd.exe.manifest" -outputresource:"C:\Path\To\Eclipse\eclipse\target\release\eclipse.exe";#4 <- Embed the manifest file in the resource ID 4
+	C:\Temp> mt.exe -manifest "C:\Temp\cmd.exe.manifest" -outputresource:"C:\Path\To\Eclipse\eclipse\target\release\eclipse.exe";#4 <- Embed the manifest file in the resource ID 4

 # Examples
 ## Hijacking the AC of a new process

 This first example is meant to give some guidelines on how to use AC hijacking to load and run your DLL in a trusted process.
-In this case, `rdpclip.exe` (Windows 10 workstation) will be the selected process, although this methodology can be applied to almost any other process.
+In this case, `rdpclip.exe` (Windows 10 workstation) will be the selected process, although this methodology could be applied to almost any other process.
-First, we need to find a DLL that will be loaded in that process in a normal execution.
-For this, we can use [PE-bear](https://github.com/hasherezade/pe-bear) to inspect the IAT of the binary.
+First, we need to find a DLL that would be loaded in that process in a normal execution.
+To do so, we can use [PE-bear](https://github.com/hasherezade/pe-bear) to inspect the IAT of the binary.

 ![rdpclip.exe IAT.](/images/pebear.PNG "rdpclip.exe IAT.")

 This inspection shows that `crypt32.dll` will be loaded at the process initialization, meaning this DLL is one of the multiple potential targets.
-Now, we need to know if any function of this DLL is being called during the normal execution of this process.
-For that, I use [ADPT](https://github.com/Kudaes/ADPT) ExportTracer, that will log in a file each function of a particular DLL that is called during the execution of the process.
-The ExportTracer DLL can be created with the following command (check ADPT Readme file for further instructions about how to use the tool):
+Now, we need to know which functions (if any) of this DLL are being called during the normal execution of this process.
+For that, I use [ADPT](https://github.com/Kudaes/ADPT) ExportTracer project, that will log in a file each function of a particular DLL that is called during the execution of the process.
+The ExportTracer DLL can be created with the following command (check ADPT's README file for further instructions about how to use the tool):

 	C:\Path\To\ADPT\Generator\target\release> generator.exe -m trace -p C:\Windows\System32\crypt32.dll -l C:\Temp\logfile.txt
 	C:\Path\To\ADPT\ExportTracer> cargo build --release

 The idea is that once the main AC of `rdpclip.exe` is hijacked by Eclipse, the recently compiled `exporttracer.dll` will be loaded instead of `crypt32.dll`.
-To do so, we need a custom manifest file that redirects the application into loading our DLL.
-To create the manifest file, we can use MT to extract the original manifest file of `rdpclip.exe` and then modify it at will:
+For this, we need a custom manifest file from which Eclipse will create the malicious AC that will redirect the application to load our DLL.
+To craft the manifest file, we can use MT to extract the original manifest file of `rdpclip.exe` and then modify it at will:

 	C:\Temp> mt.exe -inputresource:"C:\Windows\System32\rdpclip.exe";#1 -out:"C:\Temp\rdpclip.exe.manifest"